neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 The classifier is a [trained keras model](https://keras.io/models/about-keras-models/).
 You can find information on the model [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_cnn)

-<b>classified.geojson</b>: This is the output of the deploy_cnn_classifier task.
-It is simply the results of deploying the model on *target.geojson*.
-This output directory contains the file *classified.geojson*, which includes all the properties in *target.geojson* classified into 'Swimming pool' and 'No swimming pool'.
+<b>classified_shapefile</b>: This is the output of the deploy_cnn_classifier task.
+It is a directory which contains the file *classified.geojson*, which includes all the properties in *target.geojson* classified into 'Swimming pool' and 'No swimming pool'.
 Neat!

 ![classified_shapefile.png]({{ site.baseurl }}/images/swimming-pools/classified_shapefile.png)
 *A sample of properties in classified.geojson.*